kubecost/poc-common-configurations/fluxcd/federated-etl-flux/README.md

 > Note: Kubecost can rebuild its data (ETLs) using the Prometheus metrics from each cluster.
 It is recommended to retain local cluster Prometheus metrics that meet an organization's disaster recovery requirements.

-We recommend pulling down a local version of the federated-etl-argo folder for your setup

 ## Setup